MunawarRaza/kubernetes/kubernetes-docs - Copy/01-basics/networking.md

 Real time example

 Namespaces are just like rooms in the house.
-Each room is assigned to a child, where a child can't see what is happening in other rooms.
+Each room is assing to a child, where a child can't see what is happening in other rooms.
 However, as a parent, you have visibility of all the rooms in the house.
 If you wish, you can establish the connectivity between the other rooms

 For each container there is a namespace which isolate this container from others.